pratik-choudhari/Learning-R/README.md

 - Datatypes
 - Conditions and loops
 - Operators in R
+- EDA on a dataset

 To do:
 - data manipulation using dplyr
 - data viz using ggplot2
-- EDA on a built-in dataset

 Resources:
 R Programming for Data Science(book) - downloaded for free from [here](https://leanpub.com/rprogramming).